-PTHMS values feedback from students on clinical education sites.
-Students are to complete a clinical site evaluation form at the conclusion of each clinical education experience and are expected to share this with their clinical site.
+PTHMS values feedback from students on CE sites.
+Students are to complete a CE site evaluation form at the conclusion of each CE experience and are expected to share this with their CE faculty.
 The DCEs review this feedback and follow up with sites as needed.